dahlia/submark/setup/README.md

 - uses: dahlia/submark/setup@main
 ~~~

-It installs the same version of `submark` to the action (the tag after `@`
-refers the version) by default.
-To explicitly specify the version to install,
+It installs the latest version of `submark`  by default.
+To explicitly specify
-use the `submark-version` option:
+the version to install, use the `submark-version` option:

 ~~~ yaml
 - uses: dahlia/submark/setup@main